 We professional gift basket experts know the difference between a gift basket that’s mass produced and one that’s made with originality.
+The knowing begins with starting the business.
 While nothing’s wrong with mass production, the likelihood of such a product sitting for months on a store shelf or in a warehouse is strong.

 Finally, we designers make time for education.
 Learning how to elevate products above the basket’s rim, keeping items in place during shipping, and deciding whether or not to enclose the design in cellophane or shrink wrap (and having access to both) is critical to delivering excellence.
 It also removes lots of anyones from the equation.

 Nothing is wrong with being a person who makes gift baskets as a hobby.
 Such a person often visits online gift basket discussion areas asking where they can buy professional products.
 They ask because the cellophane they purchase is thin and easily tears.
-They see the mini bathtubs with claw feet professional designers use to create spa gift baskets and want to know where they can buy the same.
+They see the mini bathtubs with claw feet professional designers use to create self care gifts and want to know where they can buy the same.